awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

-# Types of Updates<a name="types-of-updates"></a>
+# Types of updates<a name="types-of-updates"></a>

-Here are the types of updates that a table’s schema can have\.
+Here are the types of updates that a table's schema can have\.
 We review each type of schema update and specify which data formats allow you to have them in Athena\.
 + [Adding Columns at the Beginning or Middle of the Table](#updates-add-columns-beginning-middle-of-table)
 + [Adding Columns at the End of the Table](#updates-add-columns-end-of-table)
 + [Removing Columns](#updates-removing-columns)